Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 What is laryngeal cancer?

-The larynx is located in the throat and connects the pharynx with the oesophagus and the windpipe.
-It enables you to speak and breathe.
+The larynx is located in the throat and connects the pharynx with the oesophagus and windpipe.
+It enables speech and breathing.

-• Glottic laryngeal carcinoma: Affects the vocal cords (glottis) and is the most common cancer of the larynx.
+• Glottic laryngeal carcinoma: Affects the vocal cords (glottis) and is the most common type of laryngeal cancer.

 • Supraglottic laryngeal cancer: Grows above the vocal folds.

-• Subglottic laryngeal carcinoma: Grows below the vocal folds.
+• Subglottic laryngeal cancer: Grows below the vocal folds.

 In advanced stages, laryngeal carcinoma forms metastases.
-They first appear in the neighbouring lymph nodes and later in more distant regions of the body.
+They first appear in the neighboring lymph nodes and later in more distant regions of the body.

 Anatomie des Kehlkopfes